Next Stamford Legislative & Rules Committee: June 21st, 7pm

 TBD: The Stamford Board of Representatives will likely hold a PUBLIC HEARING on a plastic bag ban in the summer.
-We will post details of the meetings when available.
+We will post details of the meeting when available.

 Our survey is found at the following link.
 Feel free to forward to all Stamford residents.